 Early May brings the opportunity to see a shower of shooting stars produced by meteor dust left by Halley’s Comet.
 They are known as the Eta Aquariids and observers can see them from most parts of the world.

-This shower – often simply known as the Eta Aquarids – is particularly favourable for people in the tropics and southern hemisphere because Aquarius, the constellation from which the meteor particles radiate, lies in the southern part of the zodiac.
+This shower – often simply known as the Eta Aquarids, with a single i – is particularly favourable for people in the tropics and southern hemisphere because Aquarius, the constellation from which the meteor particles radiate, lies in the southern part of the zodiac.
 For a shower’s meteors to appear, the radiant has to be above your local horizon.

 The radiant rises late in the night from all parts of the world, so this is a shower to observe in the early morning hours.
 If you live in southerly locations such as Australia, New Zealand, South Africa, or South America, you might have three or four hours to watch before dawn.

 Observers at more northerly latitudes will have a more restricted time of between one and two hours to watch for the meteors from the time the radiant rises until dawn twilight brightens the sky.

-The night of maximum, when peak rates can be seen, is on May 6th/7th, but it is a broad peak and good rates may be seen for a few nights either side of this date.
+The night of maximum, when peak rates can be seen, is on 4/5 and 5/6 May, but it is a broad peak and good rates may be seen for a few nights either side of this date.
 The shower began producing meteors in late April and activity will continue until late May with reduced meteor numbers.

 The Eta Aquariids are typically swift-moving in the sky and many of the brighter ones leave glowing persistent trains after the initial streak has appeared.